fiirefly24/belajar-python/definition.md

     and = both condistion must be true not = inverts the condition (not false, not true)

+## Conditional expression
+    A one-line shortcut for the if-else statement (ternary operator) Print or assign one of two values based on a condition X if condition else Y

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.